 In case the underlying IP transport connection is released, e.g. due to a received TCP-FIN or TCP-RST in case of TCP transport, then

-default mode (base package): the MGC will be notified (by the MG) about the L4 state change (e.g., either by subscription to a correspondent event, an error or ServiceChange indication) and provide instructions for further proceeding with the TLS layer.
+default mode (base package): the MGC shall be notified (by the MG) about the L4 state change (e.g., either by subscription to a correspondent event, an error or ServiceChange indication) and provide instructions for further proceeding with the TLS layer.

-enhanced mode (extension package): the MG may autonomously and immediately initiate the closure of the TLS session (dependent on property setting of tlsesc/plslink).
-The release procedures of the IP transport connection shall be delayed in order for the TLS session to be successfully released (see also clause V.4.2.2.1).
+enhanced mode (extension package): the MG may autonomously and immediately initiate the closure of the TLS session (dependent on used protocol layers interlinkage, as referred by clause 9.1.2).
+The release procedures of the IP transport connection shall be delayed in order to complete firstly successfully a TLS session release procedure (see also clause V.4.2.2.1).

-NOTE - extension package tlsesc allows to couple the bearer control procedures for L4 and TLS, see clause 9.1.2.
+NOTE - extension package tlsesc indicates the option of coupled bearer control procedures for L4 and TLS, see clause 9.1.2.

 If requested, the MGC shall be notified by the event tlsbsc/BNCChange{Type=Rel}.